Hurricane (Leon Everette song)

 "Hurricane" is a song co-written by Thom Schuyler, Keith Stegall, and Stewart Harris.
 Levon Helm recorded it for his 1980 album American Son.
 It was later recorded by American country music singer Leon Everette.
 It was released in July 1981 as the lead single and title track from Everette's album Hurricane.
 It is Everette's highest-charting single, peaking at No. 4 on the Billboard Hot Country Singles chart in September 1981.
-Band of Heathens, an American rock band, also charted a rendition of the song in 2018.
+Band of Heathens, an American rock band, also charted a rendition of the song in 2011, which has since been certified gold.
+In 2024, American country trio The Castellows featured a cover of the song on their debut EP A Little Goes a Long Way.

 Content

 The song is about an old man who lives in the famed New Orleans French Quarter.
 The man is unfazed when told that a hurricane was about to hit the city; even when "a man from Chicago" claims that the levees need to be raised, he claims that the levees will hold and the man will be "on his way to Illinois".